 The Dayton Foundation Names New Governing Board Member

-The Dayton Foundation has named Richard (Rick) J. Omlor to its Governing Board, which provides stewardship for the Foundation and its charitable activities.
-He will serve a five-year term.
+The Dayton Foundation has named Maureen A. Lynch to its Governing Board, which provides stewardship for the Foundation and its charitable activities.

 IN THEIR WORDS